JuzTosS/Rhythmo/README.md

  - Auto time stretching songs to be fit in filter parameters

-## Participate in alpha testing
+## Participate in beta testing
-If you want to participate in alpa testing, please follow the [link](https://play.google.com/apps/testing/com.juztoss.bpmplayer.dev)
+If you want to participate in beta testing, please follow the [link](https://play.google.com/apps/testing/com.juztoss.bpmplayer.dev)

 ## License